-Dr. Laura Thompson came to Mystic Aquarium as a research intern during the summer of 2005, working on the identification and quantification of lymphocyte subsets in wild bottlenose dolphins.
-Thompson holds a first-class BSc with honors in Marine and Freshwater Biology from the University of London, and obtained her PhD in Oceanography from the University of Connecticut (UConn).
-Thompson was the first graduate student to complete her degree through a partnership between Mystic Aquarium and UConn’s Marine Science Department at Avery Point.
-As part of this agreement, she fulfilled the requirements for a PhD at UConn, but carried out her dissertation research at the Aquarium under the advisement of Dr. Tracy Romano.
+Laura Thompson is a research scientist at Mystic Aquarium.
+In this role, she is studying the relationship between the immune system, diving, and dive-related injury in marine mammals; investigating the hypothesis that a less-sensitive immune response helps marine mammals avoid the bends; and trying to understand the conditions that may lead to dive-related injury and disease.
+Thompson first came to Mystic Aquarium as a research intern during the summer of 2005, working on the identification and quantification of lymphocyte subsets in wild bottlenose dolphins.
+Thompson holds a first-class BSc with honors in Marine and Freshwater Biology from the University of London and obtained her PhD in Oceanography from the University of Connecticut (UConn), where she was the first graduate student to complete her degree through a partnership between Mystic Aquarium and UConn’s Marine Science Department at Avery Point.
 Her main research interest is marine mammal dive physiology and health, including the role of the immune system in the development of dive-related injury and disease.
-As part of her PhD dissertation, Thompson developed a method to collect samples of respiratory vapor, or “blow,” from belugas, and has used blow sampling to measure changes in cortisol both in animals at Mystic Aquarium as well as in the field.
-As part of her postdoctoral work, Thompson is studying the relationship between immune cell function, diving and dive-related injury in marine mammals, investigating the hypothesis that a less-sensitive immune response is another mechanism through which marine mammals avoid the bends.
+She has travelled to Alaska for health assessments of wild belugas, and has participated in health assessment sampling of grey seals on Monomoy Island, Massachusetts.
+Thompson is also involved in the development of non-invasive sampling techniques, and has validated a method to collect samples of respiratory vapor, or “blow,” from belugas, in order to measure changes in cortisol, and other markers of health, both in animals at Mystic Aquarium as well as in the field.

 Susan Smith PhD